Once you insert a SmartArt graphic

 special tabs in the Ribbon

-time -- they only make an appearance when you are working with a particular slide object which can be edited using special
+the time -- they only make an appearance when you are working with a particular slide object which can be edited using

-in red within Figure 3) to bring up a drop-down gallery that you can see in
+highlighted in red within Figure 3) to bring up a drop-down gallery that you

 Figure 3: Add Shape button